Azure/cortana-intelligence-customer360/README.md

 # Customer 360 using Machine Learning on Azure
-The Customer 360 solution provides you a scalable way to build a customer profile enriched by machine learning.
-It also allows you to uniformly access and operate on data across disparate data sources (while minimizing raw data movement) and leverage the power of Microsoft R Server for scalable modelling and accurate predictions.
+The Customer 360 solution provides you with a scalable way to build a customer profile enriched by machine learning.
+It also allows you to uniformly access and operate on data across disparate data sources (while minimizing raw data movement) and leverage the power of Microsoft R Server for scalable modeling and accurate predictions.

 This technical guide walks you through the steps to implement a customer 360 solution using Cortana Intelligence Suite on Microsoft Azure.
 The solution involves:

 * **Ingestion and Pre-processing**: Ingest, prepare, and aggregate live user activity data.

-* **Integration of Data Sources**: Integrate and federate customer profile data that’s embedded across disparate data sources.
+* **Integration of Data Sources**: Integrate and federate customer profile data that is embedded across disparate data sources.

 * **Feature engineering and ETL**: Segment customers into [RFM][LINK_RFM] segments based on their browsing and purchase behavior.

-* **Machine Learning (ML)**):  Build an ML model to predict how likely a customer will purchase in the next few days and from which product category.
+* **Machine Learning (ML)**):  Build a ML model to predict how likely a customer will purchase in the next few days and from which product category.
 The ML model enriches existing customer profiles based on their most recent activities.

 ### 1. Definition and Benefits
 To improve market positioning and profitability, it is important to deeply understand the connection between customer interests and buying patterns.
-That’s where Customer 360 comes in.
+That is where Customer 360 comes in.

 Customer 360 is an advanced solution to enrich customer profiles using machine learning.
 A 360-degree enriched customer profile is key to derive actionable insights and smarter data-driven decisions.

 Customer profile enrichment can be applied across multiple business use cases:

-1. Design targeted sales events.
+1. Design targeted sales events

 2. Personalize promotions and offers